When Does Obamacare Start?

 When most people ask, "When does Obamacare start?" they're referring to the mandate that everyone must get health insurance or pay a tax.
 But the Patient Protection and Affordable Care Act is so complex that different portions start at different times.
 Find out what's happening now, what's coming up next, and what's already begun.
 Also find out how this changes under Trump's plan to repeal and replace Obamacare.

-December 15, 2017: Open enrollment for health insurance closes.
-If you haven't signed up for insurance by then, your tax is 2.5 percent of adjusted gross income.
+December 15, 2018: Open enrollment for health insurance closes.
+If you haven't signed up for insurance by then, the Obamacare tax is 2.5 percent of adjusted gross income.
 The maximum payment equals the average cost of a Bronze plan.
 The minimum flat tax will be $695 per adult, and $347.50 per child, capped at $2,085 per family.
+But President Trump's tax act repealed this tax effective for the tax year 2019.

 2020: The Medicare "doughnut hole" is eliminated.